getbubblenow/javicle/README.md

 ### trim
 Trim audio/video; crop a section of an asset, becomes a new asset

+### scale
+Scale a video asset from one size to another

 ### overlay
-Overlay one audio or video file onto another
+Overlay one asset onto another

 ### ken-burns
 For transforming still images into video via a fade-pan (aka Ken Burns) effect